RegovNetlify/kib-article-admin-dashboard/src/pages/2021-12-06-press-release-kenanga-investors-wins-malaysia-best-equity-over-10-years.md

 ---
 templateKey: article-post
 author: "-"
-title: Press Release - Kenanga Investors Wins Malaysia Best Equity Over 10-Years
+title: Kenanga Investors Wins Malaysia Best Equity Over 10-Years
 date: 06, December, 2021
 description: We are pleased to announce that the Kenanga Syariah Growth Fund was named Malaysia Best Equity Fund over 10-years at the recent renowned Refinitiv